cartonmarkup/cssCarton/README.md

        -+--------------------------+ |

 ### fixed ( `<tag class="_fixed"></tag>` )
-Like the sticker a fixed styleables don't follow the "like-words-in-a-chopped"-rule but different than the sticker the fixed styleable is positioned in relation to to the edge of the browser-window, no matter in which cell you will place it.
+Like the sticker a fixed styleables don't follow the "like-words-in-a-sentence"-rule but different than the sticker the fixed styleable is positioned in relation to to the edge of the browser-window, no matter in which cell you will place it.
 You can define the location with position styles ( top, left, right, bottom ) from the top or bottom and from the left or right edge of the fixed element.